How to check battery health of your Android mobile phone

 Step 2: In the testing menu that pops up, look for Battery Information for details like charge level, battery temperature and health.

-Say the above solutions don’t work or you want comprehensive information about your phone’s battery health you’re better off downloading and installing a third-party app like AccuBattery on your Android mobile phone.
+If the above solutions don’t work, or you want more comprehensive information about your phone’s battery health, you’re better off installing a third-party app like AccuBattery on your Android device.
 It will show you details like usage information, battery capacity, temperature, and more.
 To check the phone’s battery health via a third-party app, follow these steps:

 Phone battery health